Alfresco/alfresco-ansible-deployment/docs/search-services-deployment-guide.md

 There are more actions required at that point to complete the installation:

-- Confugre ACS repo to use Solr6 index if not done already.
+- Configure ACS repo to use Solr6 index if not done already.

 - Configure a load-balancer to route search requests to read-replicas